RezaJF/hess/README.md

 ###### Additional flags for step 2

-For step 2, HESS has several additional flags:
+For step 2, HESS has 4 additional flags:
 * `--lambda_gc` allows users to specify their own genomic control factor to re-inflate the summary statistics, if not specified, HESS will estimates the genomic control factor from data
 * `--tot-h2g <h2g>,<s.e.>` allows users to specify total SNP heritability of the trait
 * `--sense-threshold-joint` default at 2.0, allows users to control standard error of the estimates when total SNP heritability is not known, the smaller the threshold, the smaller the standard error (at the cost of downward bias);
 * `--sense-threshold-indep` default at 0.5, allows users to control standard error of the estimates when total SNP heritability is available, the smaller the threshold, the smaller the standard error (at the cost of downward bias).